hapax/hapax.github.io/assets/simple-physics.md

 [Buckingham $\pi$ theorem](https://en.wikipedia.org/wiki/Buckingham_%CF%80_theorem).
 See my [notes](https://hapax.github.io/assets/dimensional-analysis.pdf) or *Street-Fighting Mathematics* for an elementary treatment.

+*Where is the physics?* You might think that since all we do is algebra, there is no physics here at all.
+But to avoid parametric overload, we need to whittle down until we have a manageable number of factors.
+Sometimes we can do this by clever physical reasoning (e.g. Galileo's argument that objects of different masses fall at the same speed), or restricting to situations where factors are negligible.
+Sometimes, neither of these works, and we just have to go out, do experiments, and see what varies (e.g. isochronism and viscosity).
+None of these operations is mathematically involved, but they are definitely all physics!

 *Extra dimensions.* Length, mass and time are not the only basic dimensions.